ChilliCream/hotchocolate-docs/docs/stitching.md

 }
 ```

 We have just achieved a simple schema merge without doing a lot of work.
-But honostly we would like to change some of the types.
+But honestly we would like to change some of the types.
 While the stitching result is nice, we would like to integrate the types with each other.

 ### Extending Types